 First of many travel writing tips: read more

-The first piece of advice I can give you on improving your writing skills is: read more!
+One of the first travel writing tips I can give you on improving your writing skills is: read more!
 Read stories and articles written by good writers.
 Read and absorb.
 You’ll be surprised by the results.
 Before I started blogging, I spent a month reading articles of some of the best travel writers out there and when I started writing I was actually surprised by how much my writing has improved.
 To that extent that I couldn’t believe I wrote that.
 My point here is, writing is a craft, and just like any craft- you should learn from the best.